 Using the aforementioned example, below shows three scenarios which would all be acceptable without exceeding the default metric count for three hosts:

-We do not enforce any fixed rate limit on custom metric submission, if you’re exceeding your default allotment, our teams will reach out to you.
+There are no enforced fixed rate limits on custom metric submission.
+If you’re exceeding your default allotment, a Datadog support agent will reach out to you.